Java OOPs – What is Object Oriented Programming?

 • Static methods are class level method which means same method definition shared among all the objects and no object can change it’s definition.

-• Can we override final method
+• Can we override final method in Java

 • No, we can not override a final method.
 If we do so, compiler will throw a compile time exception.